ervinoks/College/README.md

 - You can also add breakpoints as necessary to see what happens throughout the code, by just clicking in the margin on the left of the code editor, to the left of the line numbers until you see:
 <picture><source media="(prefers-color-scheme: dark)" srcset="https://github.com/3leh/College/assets/37591724/2dd0bd0c-c6fb-4f57-98ca-e1d581fee13e"><img src="https://github.com/3leh/College/assets/37591724/94b977f5-7ce6-4502-9f2a-ca004e8910df" width='11' height='11' title="Breakpoint Available"></picture>, then click to enable it: <picture><img src="https://github.com/3leh/College/assets/37591724/5c99624f-7834-498b-8cbc-07d175075edd" width='11' height='11' title="Breakpoint Enabled"></picture>.

+## Dependencies
-You also will need [.NET SDKs](https://dotnet.microsoft.com/en-us/download/visual-studio-sdks "Download .NET") to run everything, preferably a .NET 6.0 SDK, and you could also get the latest .NET framework off of there, which I recommended especially for use with VSCode, as OmniSharp (which is what the C# extension uses) might have errors without .NET 4.8.
+You also will need [`.NET` SDKs](https://dotnet.microsoft.com/en-us/download/visual-studio-sdks "Download .NET SDK") to run everything, preferably `.NET Framework`, and you could also get `.NET 6.0 SDK` off of there, which I recommended especially for use with VSCode, as OmniSharp (which is what the C# extension uses) might have errors without `.NET 4.8`.
+However with Visual Studio Community you can just go to the VS Installer app and modify your installation to your liking, and to search for individual components.